go-debos/fakemachine/README.md

   -c, --cpus=                       Number of CPUs for the fakemachine -s, --scratchsize=                On-disk scratch space size (with a unit suffix, e.g. 4G); if unset,
                                     memory backed scratch space is used
+      --swapsize=                   On-disk swap space size (with a unit suffix, e.g. 2G); if unset, swap size will be zero
       --show-boot                   Show boot/console messages from the fakemachine

 Help Options: